-No stated position.
-U The company makes a partial commitment to avoid the use of meat from animals that have not been subjected to pre-slaughter stunning or from finfish that have not been rendered insensible but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company makes a partial commitment to avoid the use of meat from animals that have not been subjected to pre-slaughter stunning or from finfish that have not been rendered insensible and the scope (in terms of geography, species and products) is clearly defined.
-3
+Q10.
+Does the company have a clear position on the avoidance of meat from animals that have not been subjected to pre-slaughter stunning, or (in the case of finfish) meat from animals that have not been rendered insensible?
+It is essential to render an animal unconscious before it is slaughtered in order for it to be insensible to pain, discomfort and stress, until death occurs.
+No stated position 0 The company makes a partial commitment to avoid the use of meat from animals that have not been subjected 1 to pre-slaughter stunning or from finfish that have not been rendered insensible but the scope (in terms of geography, species or products) is not clearly defined.
+3 The company makes a partial commitment to avoid the use of meat from animals that have not been subjected to pre-slaughter stunning or from finfish that have not been rendered insensible and the scope (in terms of geography, species and products) is clearly defined.

-The company makes a universal commitment to avoid the use of meat from animals that have not been subjected to pre-slaughter stunning or from finfish that have not been rendered insensible across all species, own-brand and other branded products and geographies.
+The company makes a universal commitment to avoid the use of meat from animals that have not been subjected 5 to pre-slaughter stunning or from finfish that have not been rendered insensible across all species, own-brand and other branded products and geographies.

-${\bf Q11.}\ Does\ the\ company\ have\ a\ clear\ position\ on\ the\ avoidance\ of\ long\ distance\ live\ transportation?$
+Q11.
+Does the company have a clear position on the avoidance of long

-When being transported, animals can experience hunger, thirst, discomfort, pain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
-For these reasons, transport of live animals should be minimised wherever possible and journeys should be kept as short as possible.
-Specifically, any transport of a live animal that exceeds 8 hours, from loading to unloading, has been shown to decrease welfare significantly.
-In the case of farmed fish, handling practices and water quality conditions, particularly oxygenation, can have a significant impact on welfare.
+When being transported, animals can experience hunger, thirst, discomfort as physical welfare problems including injury, disease, and, in the worst case animals should be minimised wherever possible and journeys should be kep of a live animal that exceeds 8 hours, from loading to unloading, has been sl case of farmed fish, handling practices and water quality conditions, particu on welfare.

-No stated position.
-0 The company makes a partial commitment to avoid the use of long distance transport but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company makes a partial commitment to avoid the use of long distance transport and the scope (in terms of geography, species and products) is clearly defined.
-3 The company makes a universal commitment to avoid the use of long distance live transportation across all species, own-brand and other branded products and geographies.
-5 /NA C 5)
+The company makes a partial commitment to avoid the use of long distance (in terms of geography, species or products) is not clearly defined.

+The company makes a partial commitment to avoid the use of long distance (in terms of geography, species and products) is clearly defined.

+The company makes a universal commitment to avoid the use of long distar species, own-brand and other branded products and geographies.